swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-mlem.md

 # Deploy the model on Kubernetes with MLEM
 mlem deployment run kubernetes service_classifier \
     --model model \
+    --namespace mlops \
+    --image_name mlops-classifier \
+    --image_uri mlops-classifier:latest \
     --registry remote \
     --registry.host=$CONTAINER_REGISTRY_HOST \
     --server fastapi \
     --service_type loadbalancer
 ```

+The arguments are:

+- `--model <model name>`: The name of the model to deploy.
+- `--namespace <namespace>`: The namespace name where the model will be deployed
+  in Kubernetes.
+- `--image_name <image name>`: The name of the Docker image.
+- `--image_uri <image uri>`: The URI of the Docker image.
+- `--registry remote`: Use a remote Container Registry.
+- `--registry.host <host>`: The host of the remote Container Registry.
+- `--server fastapi`: Use FastAPI as the server.
+- `--service_type loadbalancer`: Use a load balancer to expose the service.

 The output should be similar to this.